darioamorosodaragona-tuni/LogicalCouplingTool/README.md

 - `docs/*`: Ignores all components under the "docs" directory.
 - `config.yaml`: Ignores the specific file named "config.yaml".
 - `*.py`: Ignores all Python files.

+### Notes

+- Ensure that the `FLASK_APP_URL` and `WEBHOOK_URL` environment variables are correctly set to point to your Flask application and Teams webhook URL, respectively.
+- The `docker-compose.yml` is set to expose the application on port `8000` through Nginx.
+Adjust the port as needed.
+- The log files and data directories are mapped to Docker volumes to persist data.

+This should provide you with a working setup for building, running, and managing your project using Docker and Jenkins.

 ## Contributing